 To connect to a remote desktop or published application, you must provide the name of a server and supply credentials for your user account.

-- Obtain login credentials, such as an Active Directory user name and password, RSA SecurID user name and passcode, or RADIUS authentication credentials.
+- Credentials to log in, such as an Active Directory user name and password, RSA SecurID user name and passcode, or RADIUS authentication credentials.

 - If a VPN connection is required, turn on the VPN.

-- Open a browser and type the server name in the navigation bar.
+- Open a browser and type the name of the server as instructed by your system administrator.

 Type https and use the fully qualified domain name (FQDN) of the server, for example, https://view.company.com.Server connections always use TLS.
 The default port for TLS connections is 443.
 If the server is not configured to use the default port, use the format view.company.com:1443.